Liberia to receive Zmapp drug to treat Ebola virus

 The World Health Organization, which is hosting the meeting, says some 1,013 have died from Ebola in West Africa.

-US government officials said their role had been to put Liberian officials in contact with Zmapp maker Mapp Biopharmaceutical.'No cost'
+US government officials said their role had been to put Liberian officials in contact with Zmapp maker Mapp Biopharmaceutical.

 The pharmaceutical company said its supply of the drug was exhausted after its supplies were sent to West Africa, AFP news agency reported.

 The drug was "provided at no cost in all cases," the company added.

 Zmapp has been used in the US on two aid workers who have shown signs of improvement, and a Roman Catholic priest, infected with Ebola in Liberia, who is currently being treated in a hospital in Madrid.

 However, the drug has only been tested on monkeys and has not yet been evaluated for safety in humans.

 The World Health Organization (WHO) will announce the outcome of its emergency meeting on the role of experimental drugs on Tuesday.

 No rock and hard place

 Earlier, Ivory Coast announced it had banned all passenger flights from the three countries hit the worst by the spread of Ebola: Guinea, Liberia and Sierra Leone.